 Context: Distinguishing Trend Lines from Headlines

 After a period of relative stability and growth following the end of the Cold War, globalisation appears to be under a sustained assault by a number of forces which are destabilising the current global economic and political order.
 The rise of strong popular support for the protectionist and exclusionist policies of Donald Trump, along with the U.K.’s vote to leave the EU in its “Brexit vote”, has revealed a deep reservoir of anti-immigration and anti-trade beliefs in the West as well as a deep antagonism towards globalisation among large segments of the populations in countries that have pioneered and benefited the most over the past 50 years from globalisation.
-This blowback against globalisation among mass populations, much like globalisation itself, is a global phenomenon, and is being driven by two factors in particular.
+“There is no denying that in the first 50 years of this century, the world expects to add 50% more people, achieve near universal internet connectivity, be 66% concentrated in cities, use up many of the world’s key natural resources that got us this far and see modern technologies make the majority of industrial age jobs redundant” This blowback against globalisation among mass populations, much like globalisation itself, is a global phenomenon, and is being driven by two factors in particular.
 Firstly, over many decades, despite high employment rates and rising incomes, there has been a rise in income inequality that has seen large segments of the population feeling relatively marginalised with little change in wages, even as significant amounts of wealth is created in the overall economy.
 Secondly, relative global peace appears to be under threat from cross-border terror networks which appear to be constantly opening up new conflict theaters in domestic and international territories and threatening to pull in the big powers as well as resulting in large migration flows into their more stable and richer neighbours.
 These two issues alone point to a world which is heading towards a major disruption.
 News headlines have been dominated by the unfolding tragedy of displaced peoples from war zones who, as they relocate in neighbouring countries, are seen by many as a threat that will in turn displace the economies and social norms of their new hosts.
 Those most threatened have tended to be the elder generation and others who feel economically vulnerable.
 This emotional turmoil has been the topic that has given rise to both socialist and right wing populist politicians threatening the status quo.
 Both get their appeal from talking of a world that is falling apart or in need of serious change.

 People, the world over, are more free, less violent, better educated, healthier and living longer, providing better lives for children, consuming cleaner energy, trading more with each other, accessing cheaper products and services, providing more opportunity for women, with better access to each other and to information and on the brink of ending extreme poverty.